 The main flooring throughout is Douglas fir that has been antiqued and slightly distressed.
-The bedrooms use 100% wool carpet set into a fir border.
-The bathroom floors are tile.
-It was a bit of a challenge to source wall tiles that pointed to the nautical theme without overpowering the room.
-The clients’ love of the colour blue helped with this.
+The bedrooms have 100% wool carpet set into a fir border and bathroom floors are tile.
+It was a bit of a challenge to source wall tiles that pointed to the nautical theme without overpowering the room, however, the clients’ love of the colour blue helped with this.

 The cabinets throughout have Shaker style doors with recessed beaded panels.
-Crowningjewel to this kitchen is the 10' long, blue, recycled glass island counter.
+Crowning jewel to this kitchen is the 10' long blue recycled glass island countertop.
 This top had to be installed in pieces due to transportation challenges, however, the installer did an amazing job of concealing the joints.

 The exterior cabinets by Brown & Jordan are stainless steel and repeat the beaded panel style.
 Hardware was purchased through a Marine supplier and are stainless steel yacht cleats.
 The cabin is close to the water and finishes for all hardware and lighting were selected to withstand pitting caused by the extra salty air.